Lisa-NJ/linux-nginx-php-fpm-vue/note.md

 Before we make any decisions today, I'd like to make sure that everyone is on the same page.
 This could be done better
 Don't you dare!
+So sick - means cool or excellent, Sic/sick is an internet slang expresion that is used as an adjective to compliment someone or something.

 a forward slash (/) character
 a backslash (\) character